 In a garment factory, a garment cutter cuts the jeans using the self-edge as the outseam.
 Self-edges do not unravel, making them suitable as finished seams.

 The jean pattern is placed onto denim before cutting, notice the self-edge used in the jean construction—specifically the outseams.

 In the above photo, the selvedge has a finished white edge with a blue identifier.
 But the non-selvedge has an unfinished edge.

+We hope you found this article helpful.
 If you have any questions or thoughts about this article, please contact us at email@example.com.